How Is Milk Part of the Farm-to-Table Movement?Read more

 What Does Choosing Farm-Fresh Milk Mean for You?

-Milk is so much more than a nutrient-rich beverage that your kids really do love.2 It contains essential nutrients — including calcium, vitamin D and potassium — that are difficult to get enough of without milk in the diet.
+Milk is so much more than a nutrient-rich beverage that your kids really do love.2 It contains essential nutrients — including calcium and vitamin D — that are difficult to get enough of without milk in the diet.
 It also has 8 grams of high-quality protein that help to build and maintain lean muscle.

 Additionally, milk is an easy-to-use delicious addition to many of your kids’ favorite recipes, like creamy macaroni and cheese, as well as a key ingredient in some of their number one treats, like ice cream.